-He was now resigned to his failure, Lucas sunk into a mild form of depression in a similar manner to getting rejected.
-His face buried itself into an open palm as he berated himself for letting this chance slip away.
-Next to him, the paper bag of items he requested remained untouched and while Lucas was already reluctant to open it despite knowing how beneficial its contents were, this time, he didn't even feel like thinking about it.
+Resigned to his failure, Lucas sunk into a mild form of depression similar to getting rejected.
+His face buried itself in an open palm as he berated himself for letting this chance slip away.
+Next to him, the paper bag of items he requested remained untouched.
+While Lucas was already reluctant to open it despite the benefits of its contents, this time, he didn't even feel like thinking about it.

 He was in his own little world.
 A place painted everywhere with moody colors.
 A place where he was alone and heard nothing, failing to hear the sound of footsteps growing louder until a familiar voice called his name, waking him up and bringing him back to reality.

-Right away after waking up with a gasp, Lucas turned towards the direction the voice came from to see a head full of bronze petal-like hair and hazel almond eyes poking itself in between one of the curtains.
+Right away after waking up with a gasp, Lucas turned toward the direction of the voice to see a head full of bronze petal-like hair and hazel almond eyes poking itself in between one of the curtains.